Here are the ultimate insider tips to help make the most of your visit.

 Perch on top of the four-story, 200,000-gallon Giant Ocean Tank to feed the animals.
 Touch a seal.
 Go behind the scenes of your favorite exhibits.
 The New England Aquarium’s immersive Animal Encounter programs take your visit to an entirely new level.
 Members get discounts!

 Get ready for a trip of a lifetime on New England’s largest screen with Galapagos 3D: Nature’s Wonderland!
 Escape to the lush forests of the Amazon as Amazon Adventure 3D takes you back in time to follow a curious scientist in his quest to document the birth of a species.
-And Great White Shark 3D showcases some of the toothiest residents in the ocean and the research underway to understand these top predators.
+And in Pandas 3D, you can follow an international team of scientists as they prepare to release a fluffy captive-born panda cub in China’s misty mountain wilds.
 Members, don’t forget to use your e-passes and discount when ordering passes by phone or in person.

 Bring your camera